olisheldon/olisheldon.github.io/_projects/adventofcode23/day_1.md

 ## Description

-As the first problem of this year's Advent Of Code, this problem is very easy.
+The first problem of this year's Advent Of Code involves string parsing.

 ## Part 1